 In the real world, the Quechua language family is an indigenous language spoken in the South American Andes.
-It was the language of the Incas, and currently has 8.9 million native speakers.
+It was the language of the Incas and currently has 8.9 million native speakers.
 In the Star Wars universe, however, it sounds an awful lot like Huttese, the language of the Hutts.

-When sound designer Ben Burtt was trying to come up with dialog for the bounty hunter Greedo, he drew inspiration from a Quechua language tape.
+When sound designer Ben Burtt was trying to come up with dialogue for the bounty hunter Greedo, he drew inspiration from a Quechua language tape.
 As a result, Huttese shares sounds and even a few words with Quechua.

 For example, tuta means night in Quechua.
 It appears to mean from in Huttese, as in the phrase “Sebulba tuta Pixelito.”